January 14, 2020

 Ease of Care

 Stainless steel is not the easiest surface to clean; that honor goes to nonstick cookware.
 However, the French Classic cookware cleaned up as well as any stainless steel cookware we've tested.
-The reason for this is the high polish finish which creates a smooth exterior.
+The reason for this is the high polish finish which creates a smooth surface.
 Right now brushed exteriors are popular because they hide wear and imperfections, but for ease of cleaning, the more polished the finish, the better.

 Remember that if you use the right cooking techniques, cleanup can be easy (see above).